Hebaabdelnasser/Mobile-Automation-Framework/README.md

 To execute the tests, run the following command:

-The tests will run using the Cucumber framework with Appium integration, and generate test reports in the `target/allure-results` directory.
+The tests will run using the Cucumber framework with Appium integration, and generate test reports in the `allure-results` directory.

 ## Generating Allure Reports